There are two ways of updating the prices for your investments. You can either enter the price manually or have KMyMoney fetch it from the web.

-KMyMoney has the ability to download the latest prices for your investments and currencies via the web.
+KMyMoney has the ability to download the latest prices for your securities and currencies via the web.

-The online quote lookup uses the investment's trading symbol to find the price.
-Therefore, it's important to set the symbol correctly.
+The online quote lookup uses the security's trading symbol to find the price.
+Therefore, it is important to set the symbol correctly.
 Yahoo supports stocks from most major world markets, so it's usually just a matter of finding the correct symbol.
 For example, TietoEnator trades on the Stockholm Stock Exchange market, and its Yahoo symbol is TIEN.ST.

 To find the trading symbol for a security supported by Yahoo, use the “Symbol Lookup” feature at finance.yahoo.com.

-To assign a quote source to an investment, navigate to the investment summary view for the account in which the security is held.
+To assign a quote source for an investment, navigate to the investment summary view for the account in which the security is held.
 Edit the security by right-clicking it and selecting .
 In the Investment Detail Wizard, click twice, for the Online Update section.
-In the Online source dropdown box, select the online source.
+In the Online source dropdown box, select the online source for your needs.

 Versions of KMyMoney starting with 0.9 contain support for the Finance::Quote package for obtaining online quotes.
 This is intended primarily as a convenience for those users converting from the GnuCash finance package, which uses it as its native method.
 If you do select this option, you should see a different list of sources, those supported by Finance::Quote.
 If the list is empty, it suggests that the package is not properly installed.
 See their web site at http://finance-quote.sourceforge.net for more information.

 Some online sources do not report the price in a base quantity (e.g., EUR) but in a fraction (e.g., Cent).
 Using this information as price will produce wrong values for your investments.

 If this is the case for your online source, you can use the Factor field to enter an adjusting factor.
 For the above mentioned example the factor would be 0.01.